vpereira/ansible-takserver/README.md

 ---

+### TODO

-# check if open UFW are correct
+- check if open UFW are correct
-# Install certificates
+- Install certificates
-# Install TAK

----